BIMSBbioinfo/compgen2021Capstone/README.md

 # compgen2021Capstone

-The repository for CompGen 2021 Capstone project.
+* The repository for the CompGen 2021 Capstone project.

+* The tasks and all other info of the data can be accessed from the `CompGen2021CapstoneProject` file.